 Many large holidays and New Year celebrations stretch for a week or so after January 1.
 The Lunar New Year, known widely as Chinese New Year, is the largest holiday in Asia.
 On some years, the 15-day event falls in January and provides a second fresh start for anyone who already needs a "do over" for their resolutions!

-While countries in East Asia such as Korea and China will still be freezing cold, there are certainly less tourists clogging popular sights.
+While countries in East Asia such as Korea and China will still be freezing cold, there are certainly fewer tourists clogging popular sights.
 Meanwhile, much of Southeast Asia (excluding Indonesia and East Timor where monsoon season is raging) will be enjoying dry, warm weather.

 January is an excellent time to enjoy pleasant weather in Thailand and surrounding countries such as Cambodia and Laos before heat and humidity climb to brutal levels in March and April.